ChekaZ/slate/source/index.html.md

 To be eligible to get Coins, you have to retweet AND comment with a sentence with includes the keyword.

 <aside class="warning">
-Available Coins for Tweet Monetizing (Comment) : TZC, DOGE, UFO, BNB, QTUM, FTC, DGB, NXS, ARK, BTC, NIM, LTC, XTZ, SMART, DVT, BCH, TRON
+Available Coins for Tweet Monetizing (Comment) : TZC, DOGE, UFO, BNB, QTUM, FTC, DGB, NXS, ARK, BTC, NIM, LTC, XTZ, SMART, DVT, BCH, TRON, XBC
 </aside>

 > Tweet Monetization Usage: